littlefs-project/littlefs/README.md

 can be either one of those found in the `enum lfs_error` in [lfs.h](lfs.h), or an error returned by the user's block device operations.

-It should also be noted that the littlefs does not do anything to insure that the data written to disk is machine portable.
-It should be fine as long as the machines involved share endianness and don't have really strange padding requirements.
-If the question does come up, the littlefs metadata should be stored on disk in little-endian format.
+It should also be noted that the current implementation of littlefs doesn't really do anything to insure that the data written to disk is machine portable.
+This is fine as long as all of the involved machines share endianness (little-endian) and don't have strange padding requirements.

-## Design
+## Reference material

-the littlefs was developed with the goal of learning more about filesystem design by tackling the relative unsolved problem of managing a robust filesystem resilient to power loss on devices with limited RAM and ROM.
-More detail on the solutions and tradeoffs incorporated into this filesystem can be found in [DESIGN.md](DESIGN.md).
-The specification for the layout of the filesystem on disk can be found in [SPEC.md](SPEC.md).
+[DESIGN.md](DESIGN.md) - DESIGN.md contains a fully detailed dive into how littlefs actually works.
+I would encourage you to read it since the solutions and tradeoffs at work here are quite interesting.

+[SPEC.md](SPEC.md) - SPEC.md contains the on-disk specification of littlefs
+with all the nitty-gritty details.
+Can be useful for developing tooling.

 ## Testing